go-spatial/tegola-docs/content/documentation/configuration.md

 ### GeoPackage

 Load data from a [GeoPackage](http://www.geopackage.org) database.
 The GeoPackage provider requires that Tegola is built with CGO.
-Prebuilt CGO binaries can be found [here](https://github.com/go-spatial/tegola/releases) and are indicated with the suffix `_cgo`.
+You can [find prebuilt CGO binaries on GitHub](https://github.com/go-spatial/tegola/releases).

 In addition to the required `name` and `type` parameters, a GeoPackage data provider has the following additional params: